intel-analytics/ipex-llm/docker/llm/cpp/README.md

 Please refer to this [documentation](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Quickstart/llama_cpp_quickstart.html) for more details.

-### Use the image for running Ollama serving with IPEX-LLM on Intel GPU
+### Running Ollama serving with IPEX-LLM on Intel GPU

 Running the ollama on the background, you can see the ollama.log in `/root/ollama/ollama.log`
 ```bash